 Throughout the paper $(R,\fm, k)$ denotes a commutative noetherian local ring with maximal ideal $\fm$ and residue field $k$.
 Let $M$ be a finitely generated $R$-module.

-A {\it minimal Cohen presentation} of $R$ is a presentation $\widehat R=Q/I$, where $Q$ is a regular local ring with maximal ideal $\fn$, $I$ is an ideal with $I\subseteq \fn^2$, and $\widehat R$ denotes the completion of $R$ with respect to $\fm$.
+We denote by $\widehat R$ the completion of $R$ with respect to $\fm$.
+A {\it minimal Cohen presentation} of $R$ is a presentation $\widehat R=Q/I$, with $Q$ a regular local ring with maximal ideal $\fn$ and $I$ an ideal with $I\subseteq \fn^2$.
 We know that such a presentation exists, by the Cohen structure theorem.